-Nir Kshetri is Professor at University of North Carolina-Greensboro.
-He holds a Ph D in Business Administration from University of Rhode Island.
-He has authored seven books.
-His 2014 book, Global Entrepreneurship: Environment and Strategy (Routledge: New York) has been selected as an Outstanding Academic Title by Choice Magazine.
-He has published about 120 articles in various journals.
-In 2017-2018, Nir worked as a consultant for the Asian Development Bank.
-He also participated as lead discussant at the Peer Review meeting of the UN’s Information Economy Report 2013 and 2015.
-Nir is the winner of 2016 Bryan School Senior Research Excellence Award.
-He is also a two time winner of the Pacific Telecommunication Council’s Meheroo Jussawalla Research Paper Prize (2010 and 2008).
-Nir has been quoted/interviewed and/or his work has been featured by hundreds of media outlets worldwide such as Foreign Policy, Scientific American, Bloomberg TV, CBS News, TV Mundo (Peru), ABF TV (Brazil), Fortune, Time, Christian Science Monitor, SF Gate, U.S. News & World Report, New Boston Post, Observer and Salon.
-In March 2018, he gave a TED Talk about the potential roles of cryptocurrencies in fighting poverty.
+Nir Kshetri is Professor at University of North Carolina-Greensboro and a research fellow at Kobe University.
+He has authored nine books, one of which has been selected as an Outstanding Academic Title by Choice Magazine.
+He has also published about 150 articles in various journals.
+Nir has been quoted/interviewed and/or his work has been featured by hundreds of media outlets worldwide such as Wall Street Journal, Foreign Policy, Scientific American, Bloomberg TV, CBS News, TV Mundo (Peru), ABF TV (Brazil), Fortune, Time, Christian Science Monitor, SF Gate, U.S. News & World Report, Asia Times, Channel News Asia, New York Daily News, New Boston Post, Observer and Salon.
+His scholarly works and popular press publications have millions of readers worldwide.
+In 2018, he gave a TED Talk about the potential roles of cryptocurrencies in fighting poverty.